paulocf92/rs-bootcamp-challenges/gonode/challenge2/README.md

 In order to update password, the user must also send a confirmation field with the same password.

-- Encrypt user password for satety;
+- Encrypt user password for safety;
 - Entry user data must be validated to avoid incorrect operations.

 ## How to test the app